 - Bugle head: Bugle head refers to the cone-like shape of the screw head.
 This shape helps the screw stay in place, without tearing all the way through the outer paper layer.

 - Sharp point: Some drywall screws specify that they have a sharp point.
-Is this necessary?
-Yes, most drywall screws have this now.
-It makes it easier to stab the screw into the drywall paper and get the screw started.
+The point makes it easier to stab the screw into the drywall paper and get the screw started.

-- Screws-per-pound: How many drywall screws are there in a pound?
-This depends on the type of screw, but 1 5/8-inch coarse thread #6 screws will yield about 200 screws per pound.
+- Screws-per-pound: Most often, larger size boxes of drywall screws are measured by weight, not quantity of screws.
+For example, 1 5/8-inch coarse thread #6 screws will yield about 200 screws per pound.